The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 What did/would we choose (based on our needs)?

-We started our 2016 minimalist journey with theย Osprey Ozone 46ย (Sandra) and theย Tortuga V2 (Paul), which are no longer manufactured.
+We started our minimalist journey in 2016 with the Osprey Ozone 46 (Sandra) and the Tortuga V2 (Paul), both of which are no longer manufactured.

 I still use my original Osprey Ozone 46.
-It’s lighter than any comparable travel pack I’ve come across in seven years and super sturdy.
+It’s not quite a clamshell design (that wasn’t a thing a decade ago), but it’s lighter than any other travel pack I’ve come across and very sturdy.
 So why change something that works well?
-That said, if I had to purchase a new travel pack tomorrow, it would be the MEC Pangea 40 Carry-On Travel Pack.
-It suits my needs (almost) perfectly.
+That said, if I had to purchase a new travel pack tomorrow, it would be the Osprey Farpoint 40 or the Eagle Creek Tour 40.
+Both weigh less than 1.5kg and come with a lifetime warranty.

 Minimalist Journeys Carry-on Travel Packs November 2023